-- 1. Watershed Description A description of the physical, social and political characteristics of the watershed; - 2.
-Interested Party Mapping A list of Interested Parties specific to the LLAR Watershed Area, that we have identified as important entities involved in the Safe Clean Water Program, as well the strategy behind our engagement approach to these entities; - 3.
-A vision for success for this outreach and methods for evaluating whether or not that vision is successfully achieved; - 4.
-Outreach and engagement strategies which describe what actions we will take in pursuit of the vision; and - 5.
+- Watershed Description- A brief description of the physical, social and political characteristics of the watershed: - 2.
+Interested Party Mapping An ongoing list (to be updated continuously) of Interested Parties specific to the LLAR Watershed Area, that we have identified as important entities involved in the Safe Clean Water Program, as well the strategy behind our engagement approach to these entities; - 3.
+A vision for success for this outreach and methods for evaluating whether or not that vision is successfully achieved; - Outreach and engagement strategies which describe what actions we will take in pursuit of the vision; and - 5.
 Identification of collaborative efforts between Watershed Coordinators.

 As part of the research for the development of this Outreach Plan, SGA reached out to all WASC members to schedule one-on-one meetings.
-We have met with 10 of the 17 WASC members.
+We have met with 11 of the 17 WASC members.
 The list of who have met with can be found in Appendix D.